dlenski/openconnect/auth_flog.md

 This is an anonymized log of the authentication and connection process between a GlobalProtect VPN client and server.

+The correct user-agent (`User-Agent: PAN Globalprotect`) is **required** for all HTTP interactions with the GlobalProtect VPN.
+It treats any other user-agent as a web browser, not a VPN client.

 Request #1
 ==========

-The correct user-agent is required to produce the desired response.
 Some of the form fields are required (user and password obviously, ok=Login inexplicably) while others can apparently be omitted.